-Study Programme of Architecture, Universitas Kristen Indonesia, Jakarta, Indonesia
+1Study Programme of Architecture of Universitas Kristen Indonesia

 Abstract.
-Advertisements on the edge or around the street has become a common sight in the cities.
-Advertising by the private sector on the edge or around the street is permitted, but the advertisements and their structure erected on the certain locations in the street raises the question of how far the urban environment of these street is truly public.
+Advertisements in the street spaces has become a common sight in cities.
+They seem to have become an elements of the city.
+Advertising by the private sector on the roads is permitted, but the advertisements and their structure erected on the certain locations in the street space raises the question of how far the environment of these roads is truly public.
 Focusing on this question, this paper examines it using framework based on model developed by scholar Lawrence Lessig that assess common across three layer: physical, code, and content.
-To do this, research needs to be done by using a descriptive qualitative approach.
-This study deploy the framework in a case of a road in the city of Bekasi.
-The result is that the framework proves a conceptual and operational means for analysing how advertisements reduce the right of street passers to safe, comfortable, meaningful public spaces.
+This study deploy the framework in a case of a road space in the city of Bekasi.
+The framewok proves a conceptual dan operasional means for analysing how advertisments reduce the right of street passers to safe, comfortable, meaningful public spaces sahala.simatupang@uki.ac.id